 - /OUTPUT/geotagging.pdf file: a report that contains all the information regarding the geotagging process

 The processing report is divided in three sections.

 - Project summary gives you basic information about the project that was processed.
-Those information include Project name, date and time of both flying and processing and the number of images.
+This information includes the project name, date and time of both flying and processing, as well as the number of images.

 - Processing summary contains information about input data used for processing.
-Here, you can see which base data was used, the coordinates of base station and information about the base station antenna.
+Here, you can see which base data was used, the coordinates of the base station, and information about the base station antenna.

 - Matching shows you the number of images that were geotagged

-- PPK fix is indicates the percentage of images which were tagged using fixed PPK solution
+- PPK fix indicates the percentage of images that were tagged using a fixed PPK solution

-- Mean accuracy is the average accuracy of projection centres coordinates of all geotagged images
+- Mean accuracy is the average accuracy of projection center coordinates of all geotagged images

-- Warnings - in case of issue or bad results during or after the processing the message will appear in this box
+- Warnings indicate an issue or bad results during or after the processing

 For a more deep insight into possible errors and warnings in WingtraHub check out the article dedicated to this subject.